akka/akka/akka-docs/rst/scala/stream/stream-cookbook.rst

 **Situation:** Given a regular (stream) source of ticks, instead of trying to backpressure the producer of the ticks we want to keep a counter of the missed ticks instead and pass it down when possible.

-We will use ``conflate`` to solve the problem.
-Conflate takes two functions:
+We will use ``conflateWithSeed`` to solve the problem.
+The seed version of conflate takes two functions:

 * A seed function that produces the zero element for the folding process that happens when the upstream is faster than the downstream.
 In our case the seed function is a constant function that returns 0 since there were no missed ticks